agungTuanany/NodeJS_course_by_maximillian/project-4/README.md

 pass `route parameters`; how to use `query parameters`; both **important** things that `EpressJS` `router` supports.

-In this "project-4" we'll also use `EpressJS` `router` methods to enhance our `models`; and with that will add more functionalities; add some **new** `models`.
+In this "project-4" we'll also use `ExpressJS` `router` methods to enhance our `models`; and with that will add more functionalities; add some **new** `models`.